 Create a compressed library for backup after having removed all duplicates, with a filename like SearchTerms-yyyymmdd-Deduplicated—xRecords.enlx.
 This will be the library for screening.

-Create a compressed library for backup after having removed all duplicates, with a filename like SearchTerms-yyyymmdd-Deduplicated—xRecords.enlx.
+Create a compressed library for backup after having removed as many duplicates as possible, with a filename like SearchTerms-yyyymmdd-Deduplicated—xRecords.enlx.
 This will be the library for screening.
-You can export the deduplicated library to Rayyan, for example, or other synthesis software, to facilitate the screening process, which usually involves more than one reviewer.
+You can export the deduplicated library to Rayyan (see Rayyan guide for information on proper format for the EndNote file), for example, or other synthesis software, to facilitate the screening process, which usually involves more than one reviewer.